uday96/YoloV3/README.md

 For custom dataset:
 1. Clone this repo: https://github.com/miki998/YoloV3_Annotation_Tool
 2. Follow the installation steps as mentioned in the repo.
-3. For the assignment, download 500 images of your unique object.
+3. For the assignment, download 500 images of your unique object - "**minions**".
 4. Annotate the images using the Annotation tool.
 ```
 data